 The impact of the microprocessor has been such that today a freelance translator may aspire to possessing his own computer.
-Within a few years, the home computer will be commonplace, For the translator, this means that he will have access to the same kind of services at present provided by term banks, though on a smaller scale.
-Mention has already been made of the amount of inforrmation capable of being stored on a floppy disk.
+Within a few years, the home computer will be commonplace.
+For the translator, this means that he will have access to the same kind of services as are at present provided by term banks, though on a smaller scale.
+Mention has already been made of the amount of information capable of being stored on a floppy disk.
 With his own system, the translator will of course be able to add or delete terms from his dictionaries at will.
-Note that access time is usually faster on a small computer with only one terminal than on a main-frame computer run on a time-sharing basis.
-Moreover there exist already handheld computers that provide a limited number of translations.
-While these are still very much at the novelty stage (Blumenthal, 1979), interpreters in particular should follow their development closely.
+Note that access time is usually faster on a small computer with only one terminal than on a mainframe computer run on a time-sharing basis.
+Moreover, there already exist hand-held computers that provide a limited number of translations.
+While these are still very much at the novelty stage, interpreters in particular should follow their development closely.

-Another application of computer aids to translators may be seen in the wide range of text editing and formatting equipment and systems now available.
-These range from word-processors to on-line text-editors to machine type-setters.
-Working with a text-editor for example, a translator may edit and amend a text at will, change the format, re-arrange the sequence of paragraphs, and produce a final version which may then be printed out on a line-printer or sent down the line to a type-setting device.
+Another application of computer aids to translators nay be seen in the wide range of text-editing and formatting equipment and systems now available.
+These range from word-processors to on-line text-editors and machine type-setters.
+Working with a text-editor for example, a translator may edit and amend a text at will, change the format, rearrange the sequence of paragraphs, and produce a final version which may then be printed out on a line-printer or sent down the line to a type-setting device.
 All this can be accomplished without setting pen to paper.
 The finished text may also be compressed and stored so that later, should the need arise, all or part of it may be reproduced.
-Tanke (1978) gives a comprehensive account of text-processing facilities.
-As for the advantages of text processing, Sager gives some interesting statistics based on studies carried out by the CEC at Brussels and Luxembourg where some 400,000 rough and 130,000 clean pages are produced annually.
-He points out that 45% of the original effort involved in re-typing revised translations could have been saved by the use of appropriate text-processing equipment (Sager, 1978, p.13-14).
+Tanke gives a comprehensive account of text-processing facilities.
+As for the advantages of text-processing, Sager gives some interesting statistics based on studies carried out by the C.E.C. in Brussels and Luxembourg, where some $400\,,000$ rough and 130,000 clean pages are produced annually.
+He points out that 45% of the original effort involved in retyping revised translations . could have been saved by the use of appropriate text-processing equipment.

-Lawson (1979) makes a plea for "something written specifically for translators" (p.83) and we trust that this article in some sense meets that need.
-It seems evident to us at least that the translator of the future will have to come to terms with technological advances that directly affect his day to day work, and that he will develop, as Sager puts it, "new attitudes and working habits" (Sager, 1979b, p.105).
+Lawson makes a plea for 'something written specifically for translators' (p.
+83), and we trust that this article in some sense meets that need.
+It seems evident to us at least that the translator of the future will have to come to terms with technological advances that directly affect his day to day work, and that he will develop, as Sager puts it, 'new attitudes and working habits'.